divemarkus/mlguide/Docker/README.md

 - [docker-compose.yml](docker-compose.yml): Example compose file for the example app and services.
 - [Example app](example_app/): Minimal Flask app used in the Docker examples.
-- [PI-HOLE container guide](containers/PI-HOLE.md): Notes and configuration for running Pi-hole in Docker.
+- [DNS Stack container guide](containers/DNS-STACKv1.md): Notes and configuration for running Pi-hole in Docker.